dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage/customisation/styling.md

 ## Fonts to show Code

-`<code>` snippets shows best on a _Monotype_ font.
+`<code>` snippets show best on a _Monotype_ font.
 Developers will normally have installed some of these fonts on their devices.
-Example of CSS `font-family` usage:
+Here is an example of CSS `font-family` usage:

 ```css
 font-family: 'SFMono-Regular', Consolas, 'Liberation Mono', Menlo, Courier,